 A key entry point of the client-consultant relationship is the RFP — or request for proposal.
 For those providing a range of consulting services, the RFP has likely served as a key activity for identifying and developing new business opportunities.
 For the would-be clients, an RFP is your way of publicly communicating a need you have within your organization.

 Most often (at least in the context of evaluation or applied research RFPs), these solicitations are filled with information about a client organization and the things they hope to learn through the course of the research/evaluation process.
 In many ways, RFPs — and the subsequent proposals that are submitted in kind — are a lot like a dating game.
-The goal of the client is to match with someone that yields the greatest return on investment in terms of maximizing services and minimizing costs, while the goal of the consultant is to sell the specific advantages that come with working for them.
+The goal of the solicitor is to match with someone that yields the greatest return on investment in terms of maximizing services and minimizing costs, while the goal of the consultant/contractor is to sell the specific advantages of working with them.
 Budgets don’t always decide whether a match is made, but they are an important part of the formula as client organizations assess who brings the most to the relationship.

 Starting the conversation

 In the coming weeks, Viable + Friends will be hosting an event to discuss the topic of RFPs, so we thought it would be good to preface that conversation with a quick pulse check on the community to see what thoughts you might have on the topic.
 In particular, what we’re hoping to discuss/learn about has to do with suggestions for making the RFP experience more effective.